Editor's note: This post was originally published on December 9, 2013.

-With a little creative thinking and a tiny bit of preparation, reading and writing can actually be the gifts you give to loved ones!
+With a little creative thinking and some preparation, reading and writing can actually be the gifts you give to loved ones!

 How can you encourage your kids to do some reading and writing for others during the holiday season?